2.6: The Brain

 Temporal Lobe

 The temporal lobe is located in the lateral portion of each hemisphere under the temples (hence “temporal”).
 It is involved in processing auditory information, understanding language, recognizing visual objects, and memory.
-The auditory cortex, the main area responsible for processing auditory information, is located in the superior temporal lobe.
-In the posterior part of the superior temporal lobe lies Wernicke’s area, a region involved in language comprehension; Wernicke’s area connects to the frontal Broca’s area (involved in language production) through the arcuate fasciculus, a white-matter fiber tract (Figure 16).
+The auditory cortex, which processes auditory information, is located in the superior temporal lobe.
+In the posterior part of the superior temporal lobe lies Wernicke’s area, a region involved in language comprehension.
+Wernicke’s area connects to the frontal Broca’s area (involved in language production) through a white-matter fiber tract called the arcuate fasciculus, (Figure 16).

-In addition to processing sound and language, the temporal lobe is also critical for visual object recognition and memory.
-The ventral (bottom) surface of the temporal lobe receives visual signals from the visual cortex and contains subregions that are highly specialized to perceive and recognize faces (the fusiform face area) and places and scenes (the parahippocampal place area).
-Damage to these regions, from a stroke for example, can impair very specific abilities; lesions to the inferior temporal lobe may lead to prosopagnosia, the inability to recognize and identify faces (Kanwisher & Yovel, 2008).
+In addition to processing sound and language, the temporal lobe is critical for visual object recognition and memory.
+The ventral (bottom) surface of the temporal lobe receives visual signals from the visual cortex.
+It contains subregions specialized to perceive and recognize faces (the fusiform face area) and places and scenes (the parahippocampal place area).
+Damage to these regions, from a stroke for example, can impair specific abilities; inferior temporal lobe lesions may lead to prosopagnosia, the inability to recognize and identify faces (Kanwisher & Yovel, 2008).
 Finally, the medial temporal lobes are important for encoding long-term memory.[3]

 Image of the Wernicke's area